darkreapyre/itsacat/README.md

 2. How well the model performs against the **Test** dataset.
 3. How well the model performs against new images.

->**Note:** Ensure to add the name of the S3 Bucket and AWS Region, used during deployment, to get the correct results files created during the training process.
+>**Note:** Ensure to add the name of the S3 Bucket and AWS Region, used during deployment, to get the correct results files created during the training process.-->
--->

 ### Step 4.
 Prediction API
 The deployment pipeline for the production application is triggered at two separate stages within the Demo Process Flow:
 - After executing the `Codebook.ipynb` in [Step 1.](#step-1-jupyter-notebooks), the parameters are written to the `predict_input` folder of the S3 bucket.
 Since this is a Source for CodePipeline to trigger the deployment.
 At this stage, since the parameters have only been trained for 10 iterations, they are not fully optmized, so the Prediction API will not fully predict a "cat" picture.